 The joy and warmth that comes with multi-generational living reduces the chance of depression and other negative feelings related to loneliness and isolation for seniors.

 Your parent may respond better to care at home

 Many seniors are more compliant to medication and other medical requirements when they know that their children are watching over them.
 They also tend to eat better.

 On top of that, loved ones often take better care of the health and maintenance needs of their parents when they live together.

 Strengthened family bond

 Having your parent in your home creates a unique level of closeness and love in the family.
 If you have children, it gives them a fantastic opportunity to get to know their grandparent and be involved in each other’s lives.

 Your home will be safer and more valuable.

 This is one of the big things that many people don’t consider, but the home renovations for an elderly parent also make the space safer for everyone who lives there.
-Additionally, the renovations often include expanding the home or building a granny pod, adding new technology, and other updates, which add value to the home when it comes time to sell.
+Additionally, the renovations often include expanding the home or updating a bathroom, adding new technology, and other updates, which add value to the home when it comes time to sell.

 Starting to think about the possibility of Moving Elderly Parents into your Home?
 Get in touch with us to get guidance on what is necessary to make the space safe and livable for your whole family.
 We help with home renovations for an elderly parent as well as finding care and technology solutions.